functionalscript/functionalscript/doc/vm-rearchitecture.md

 About a year ago (Nov 2023), the FunctionalScript team started a new project called [NaNVM](https://github.com/functionalscript/nanvm).
 We have limited resources (⌛💰) for the projects, so progress has been slow.
 If you'd like to speed it up, please consider [sponsoring the project ❤️](https://opencollective.com/functionalscript).
 Since then, we’ve implemented several components from scratch in Rust:
 - An interface and multiple implementations for [Memory Management](https://github.com/functionalscript/nanvm/tree/main/nanvm-lib/src/mem), such as a [global](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/mem/global.rs) memory manager using standard `alloc/dealloc`, a [local](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/mem/local.rs) manager with a reference counter, and a simple [arena](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/mem/arena.rs) implementation.
-- [All FS data types](https://github.com/functionalscript/nanvm/tree/main/nanvm-lib/src/js) in the VM, sich as [string](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_string.rs), [bigint](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_bigint.rs), [array](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_array.rs), [object](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_object.rs), and [any](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/any.rs).
+- [All FS data types](https://github.com/functionalscript/nanvm/tree/main/nanvm-lib/src/js) in the VM, such as [string](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_string.rs), [bigint](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_bigint.rs), [array](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_array.rs), [object](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_object.rs), and [any](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/any.rs).
 - And, of course, we've implemented a parser for JSON and DJS in Rust, which works well.
 See [this article about DJS](https://medium.com/@sasha.gil/bridging-the-gap-from-json-to-javascript-without-dsls-fee273573f1b) for more information.

 All of this code is written in Rust.
 However, here’s the problem: Rust is an excellent system-level programming language, but developers often struggle when working with high-level and business logic.
 While Rust excels at runtime performance, developing components like parsers in Rust can be slow and complex due to its verbose syntax and strict type system.
 It’s great for implementing a memory manager, a VM, or a big integer but less suited for tasks like implementing a parser efficiently (and yes, we are aware of third-party parser generators).
 That’s why we want to use a high-level language for this purpose.
 Of course, we don't need to search for one because we already have FunctionalScript and JavaScript as glue.
 Additionally, because of our limited resources, we aim to use only a few repositories.
 As a result, we plan to merge the NaNVM code into the [FunctionalScript](https://github.com/functionalscript/functionalscript) repo.